FindoraNetwork/findora-wiki/docs/docs-v1/dapp/04-wallet.md

 Go to the [Wallet Guides](/docs/wallet/wallet_guides) for details.

 ## Connect to Testnet
-Connect to the Forge (Findora Testnet), here is [Network Config](02-network.md#forge-testnet)
+Connect to the Anvil (Findora Testnet), here is [Network Config](02-network.md#forge-testnet)

 ![wallet.png](/img/wallet/wallet32.png)

-## Internal Transfer
+## Prism

-Within the Findora Wallet, you can perform an Internal Transfer.
-This is our mechanism for swapping `Native FRA` assets to `EVM-Compatible FRA` assets. `EVM-compatible FRA` tokens are best suited for dApp development and transactions on the Findora EVM.
+Within the Findora Wallet, you can perform a swap between `Native FRA` assets to `EVM-Compatible FRA` assets. `EVM-compatible FRA` tokens are best suited for dApp development and transactions on the Findora EVM.
 The Native and EVM-Compatible FRA tokens are swapped in a 1:1 ratio using a `burn-mint` function.

 ### Swap from Native FRA to EVM-Compatible FRA Assets

-First step is to click on the Internal Transfer section of the sidebar.
+First step is to click on the Prism section of the sidebar.
 In the Native Wallet section then place the address of the wallet into the EVM-compatible wallet field.
 The amount goes right under too.

 ![wallet.png](/img/wallet/wallet33.png)